It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 General Writing Tips for Training Materials

-The following tips apply to any kind of training materials.
-Things people will read, the narrated script of an e-learning course, and more.
+The following writing tips apply to any kind of training materials: things people will read in a printed document, the narrated script of an online course course, the words on a computer screen, and more.

-Every aspect of writing and creating training materials begins with knowing your audience.
+Every aspect of creating training materials begins with knowing your audience.
+And so it follows it’s true when you’re writing training materials too.

-Once you’ve learned about your audience, keep their needs and characteristics in mind while writing for them.
+Once you’ve learned about your learners, keep their learning needs and characteristics in mind while writing for them.

 Write the same way your audience talks.
-A lot of people fall into a formal style when they write training materials, even though it’s harder for the audience to read.
+A lot of people fall into an artificial, formal style when they write training materials, even though it’s harder for the audience to read.
 Avoid that.
 But remember, being conversational doesn’t mean you should include lots of slang or potentially offensive language.

 Put people in scenarios